arenol/MapSymbolSpecification/README.md

 * "yes": the symbols will be clipped at the boundary.
 This is the default
 * "inside": pattern objects will be displayed only if they are completely inside the boundary of the area
-* "center": pattern objects will be displayed only if their center point is inside the boundary of the area
+* "center": pattern objects will be displayed only if their center point (local origin) is inside the boundary of the area

 Interleaving pattern symbols, like the indistinct marsh pattern, can be specified by setting the **tiling** attribute to "brick":